nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Integrated-PullRequests.md

   - To work with the PR on the Hosting Provider web site, click on the Pull Request to open the context menu, and select *Open in Web Browser*
   - To work with these pull requests locally in SmartGit (e.g. to review their commits, or Merge or Reject them), the commits in the PR can be fetched by invoking *Fetch* from the context menu of the pull request.
-  This will fetch all commits from the remote repository to a special branch in your local repository and will create an additional, virtual merge commit between the base commit from which the pull request has been forked and the latest (remote) pull request commit.
+  This will fetch all commits from the remote repository to a special branch in your local repository and will create an additional, *Virtual Merge Commit* between the base commit from which the pull request has been forked and the latest (remote) pull request commit.
   The virtual merge commit is represented by a diamond icon in the *Graph View* of the **Log Window**.

 ![Pull Requests under the Log Window Branches View](../images/Integrations-PullRequest-VirtualMergeCommit.png)

+You can remove the local *Virtual Merge Commit* by using the *Drop Local* command by either clicking on the Pull Request in the *Branches View*, or clicking on the diamond icon in the *Graph View*.

+## Reviewing a Pull Request within SmartGit
+Although it is possible to use the Hosting Provider's Pull Request review features by using *Open in Web Browser*, it is also possible to review Pull Requests in SmartGit.
+Once a PR has been [fetched](#working-with-pull-requests-in-smartgit), clicking on the *Virtual Merge Commit* in the *Graph View* of the **Log Window** will allow you to view the result of the PR in the *Files View* and the [*Compare View*](../GUI/Compare-View.md) as normal.

 ## Additional Functionality (Currently Available on GitHub only)